KaiyangZhou/Dassl.pytorch/README.md

 ## Introduction

-Dassl is a [PyTorch](https://pytorch.org) toolbox which is initially developed for our project [Domain Adaptive Ensemble Learning (DAEL)](https://arxiv.org/abs/2003.07325) to support research in domain adaptation and generalization---since in DAEL we study how to unify these two problems in a single learning framework.
-Given that domain adaptation is closely related to semi-supervised learning---both study how to deal with unlabeled data---we also incorporate components that support research for the latter.
+Dassl is a [PyTorch](https://pytorch.org) toolbox initially developed for our project [Domain Adaptive Ensemble Learning (DAEL)](https://arxiv.org/abs/2003.07325) to support research in domain adaptation and generalization---since in DAEL we study how to unify these two problems in a single learning framework.
+Given that domain adaptation is closely related to semi-supervised learning---both study how to exploit unlabeled data---we also incorporate components that support research for the latter.

 Why the name "Dassl"?
-Dassl combines the initials of domain adaptation (DA) and semi-supervised learning (SSL), which sounds natural and informative---sorry to domain generalization (DG), bro, though you are also supported in the code.
+Dassl combines the initials of domain adaptation (DA) and semi-supervised learning (SSL), which sounds natural and informative.

 Dassl has a modular design and unified interfaces, allowing fast prototyping and experimentation of new DA/DG/SSL methods.
 With Dassl, a new method can be implemented with only a few lines of code.
 Don't believe?
 Take a look at the [engine](https://github.com/KaiyangZhou/Dassl.pytorch/tree/master/dassl/engine) folder, which contains the implementations of many existing methods (then you will come back and star this repo). :-)